 YEARLY WORK PROGRAMME

-Where maintenance responsibility is passed to the Partner through the Agreement then each year the Partner could be required to deliver, by the end of xx (month), a report in writing on the work completed in the course of the past year.
+Where maintenance responsibility is passed to the partner through the agreement then each year the partner could be required to deliver, by the end of xx (month), a report in writing on the work completed in the course of the past year.
 Clauses may require that:

-The Partner shall submit at the same time, a proposal for next year's work programme.
+The partner shall submit at the same time, a proposal for next year's work programme.

-The Lighthouse Authority shall conduct an annual inspection of the buildings subject to the Agreement.
-The Partner will be notified in good time of the date of the inspection.
+The lighthouse authority shall conduct an annual inspection of the buildings subject to the agreement.
+The partner will be notified in good time of the date of the inspection.

 The party responsible for carrying out the work programme will be required to participate in the inspection.